Mutiny on the Bounty: Crew

 The two botanists, or "gardeners", were chosen by Banks.
 The chief botanist, David Nelson, was a veteran of Cook's third expedition who had been to Tahiti and had learned some of the natives' language.
-Nelson's assistant William Brown was a former midshipman who had seen naval action against the French.
+Nelson's assistant, William Brown, was a former midshipman who had seen naval action against the French.
 Banks also helped to secure the official midshipmen's berths for two of his protégés, Thomas Hayward and John Hallett.
-Overall, Bountys crew was relatively youthful, the majority being under 30; at the time of departure, Bligh was 33 years old.
-Among the older crewmembers were the 39-year-old Peckover, who had sailed on all three of Cook's voyages, and Lawrence Lebogue, a year older and formerly sailmaker on Britannia.
+Overall, Bountys crew was relatively youthful, the majority being under age 30; at the time of departure, Bligh was 33 years old.
+Among the older crewmembers were the 39-year-old Peckover, who had sailed on all three of Cook's voyages, and Lawrence Lebogue, formerly sailmaker on Britannia.
 The youngest aboard were Hallett and Heywood, both aged 15 when they left England.

 Living space on the ship was allocated on the basis of rank.
 Bligh, having yielded the great cabin, occupied private sleeping quarters with an adjacent dining area or pantry on the starboard side of the ship, and Fryer a small cabin on the opposite side.
-The surgeon Thomas Huggan, the other warrant officers, and Nelson the botanist had tiny cabins on the lower deck, while the master's mates and the midshipmen, together with the young gentlemen, berthed together in an area behind the captain's dining room known as the cockpit; as junior or prospective officers, they were allowed use of the quarterdeck.
+The surgeon Thomas Huggan, the other warrant officers and Nelson the botanist had tiny cabins on the lower deck, while the master's mates and the midshipmen, together with the young gentlemen, berthed together in an area behind the captain's dining room known as the cockpit; as junior or prospective officers, they were allowed use of the quarterdeck.
 The other ranks had their quarters in the forecastle, a windowless unventilated area measuring 36 by 22 ft with headroom of 5 ft 7 in.